terodox/dotjs2019/README.md

 ## Slides

-The slides for my presentation are also here in case you want to review them!
+[The slides](dotjs2019.pdf) from the presentation are also here in case you want to review them!